CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 # 1. Project background

-I am currently working on a personal little project which evolves around a Phoenix video/image sharing app.
+I am currently working on a personal project that evolves around a Phoenix video/image-sharing app.
 Nothing crazy, nothing new.
 There are a lot of similar projects out there and I had, at least for the most part, no problems finding reference material and resources to answer my questions along the way.
 There were, however, two major sticking points, namely media file upload and media file display.